-Describe the process you go through, from receiving a request to work with someone through to finishing a product.
+Describe the process you go through, from receiving a request to work with someone, to creating the finished product.

 Firstly, ask questions: find out what they actually want, where they want music, which bits they want to highlight and so on.
 I usually then ask for a couple of guide or reference tracks so the client has chance to really think about what instruments and vibes they like before I start writing.
 There is then a back and forth process where I send over a draft and usually get some feedback and make a few tweaks.
 Finally, it is the fairy dust stage once the actual track has been signed off and agreed on – mixing and mastering to get that final sheen and make sure the music sits in comfortably with voiceovers etc.

 People have such different tastes in music.
 How does this affect what you do?